foreveratom/8-bit-computer-ram-programmer/README.md

 QH -> Memory Register bit 4
 ```

-The second register outputs the 8-bit of memory content for the memory register stored in the first register.
+The second register (B) outputs the 8-bit of memory content for the memory register stored in the first register.

+##### Shit Register B
 ```
 QA -> Memory bit 1
 QB -> Memory bit 2